thanethomson/blog/data/Post/2017-06-06-enterprise-security-spring-vault.md

 ### 6.1.
 Bootstrap the Project
-I personally prefer [Gradle](https://gradle.org/) over [Maven](https://maven.apache.org/), largely because I think that XML is really ugly and illegible (the same reason why I prefer Java-based Spring configuration over XML-based configuration).
+I personally prefer [Gradle](https://gradle.org/) over [Maven](https://maven.apache.org/), largely because I think that XML is really ugly and illegible.
 See the [example repository](https://github.com/thanethomson/spring-vault-todo) for my `build.gradle` and `settings.gradle` files.
 Make sure you have Gradle installed for your platform.